Brazil's record-setting COVID-19 deaths, cases lead world surge

 Australia began vaccinations on Feb.
 21 and has reached 357,300, or 0.8% of the population getting at least one shot.

 In Africa, 25 million vaccines through the Covax initiative have been delivered through March 15.
-But the World Health Organization says it's nearly 7 million administered.
+But the World Health Organization says nearly 7 million have been administered.

 South Africa, which is dealing with a variant that emerged within its borders, has vaccinated 0.4% of its population with its first dose, or 231,002, in a nation of 59.8 million.